 It is likely that incorporation will still generate tax savings albeit at a lower level.
 The amount you save will depend upon your personal circumstances.

 Another advantage of incorporation is that in the event of bankruptcy the company’s creditors can only make claims on the company’s assets and not on your own personal assets, such as your house.

 For those planning their pension provision the company can get tax relief of 19% on any pension contributions paid on your behalf.
-On retirement, any funds built up in the company can be paid out as a capital sum.
-This will attract capital gains tax at the preferential rate of 10%.
+On retirement, any funds built up in the company can be paid out as dividends or as a capital sum.
+The latter will attract capital gains tax at the preferential rate of 10%.

 I charge £175 to incorporate a business, issue the shares and write up the company’s combined company register.